jorgelbg/jorgelbg.github.io/content/posts/2020/loki-worldmap-panel.md

 > sum(count_over_time({geohash=~".+"}[1h])) by (geohash)
 > ```
 >
-> which uses the the `geohash` labels, we can instead of the `| logfmt` parser expression to extract
+> which expects the geo information in a `geohash` label.
+We can instead use the `| logfmt` parser
-> the `geohash` label/tag from the logline at query time.
+> expression to extract the `geohash` information from the payload into a label at query time.
 >
 > ```js
 > sum(count_over_time({domain=~"jorgelbg.me"} | logfmt [5m])) by (geohash)